-In this section of the course, you'll develop the skills needed to conduct a best-of-breed, high-value penetration test.
-We'll go in-depth on how to build a penetration testing infrastructure that includes all the hardware, software, network infrastructure, and tools you'll need for conducting great penetration tests, with specific low-cost recommendations for your arsenal.
-We'll then cover formulating a pen test scope and rules of engagement that will set you up for success, with a role-playing exercise where you'll build an effective scope and rules of engagement.
-We also dig deep into the reconnaissance portion of a penetration test, covering the latest tools and techniques, including hands-on document metadata analysis to pull sensitive information about a target environment.
+In this section of the course, you will develop the skills needed to conduct a best-of-breed, high-value penetration test.
+We will go in-depth on how to build penetration testing infrastructure that includes all the hardware, software, network infrastructure, and tools you will need to conduct great penetration tests, with specific low-cost recommendations for your arsean.
+We will then cover formulating a pen test scope and rules of engagement that will set you up for success, including a role-play exercise.
+We'll also dig deep into the reconnaissance portion of a penetration test, covering the latest tools and techniques, including hands-on document metadata analysis to pull sensitive information about a target environment, as well as a lab using Recon-ng to plunder a target's DNS infrastructure for information such as the anti-virus tools the organization relies on.

-Topics: The Mindset of the Professional Pen Tester; Building a World-Class Pen Test Infrastructure; Creating Effective Pen Test Scopes and Rules of Engagement; Effective Reporting; Detailed Recon Using the Latest Tools; Mining Search Engine Results; Document Metadata Extraction and Analysis
+Topics: The Mindset of the Professional Pen Tester; Building a World-Class Pen Test Infrastructure; Creating Effective Pen Test Scopes and Rules of Engagement; Detailed Recon Using the Latest Tools; Effective Pen Test Reporting to Maximize Impact; Mining Search Engine Results; Document Metadata Extraction and Analysis

-HANDS ON: In-Depth Scanning
+560.2 HANDS ON: In-Depth Scanning

-We next focus on the vital task of mapping the attack surface by creating a comprehensive inventory of machines, accounts, and potential vulnerabilities.
-We'll look at some of the most useful scanning tools freely available today and run them in numerous hands-on labs to help hammer home the most effective way to use each tool.
-We'll also conduct a deep dive into some of the most useful tools available to pen testers today for formulating packets: Scapy and Netcat.
-We finish the day covering vital techniques for false-positive reduction so you can focus your findings on meaningful results and avoid the sting of a false positive, as well as how to conduct your scans safely and efficiently.
+We next focus on the vital task of mapping the target environment's attack surface by creating a comprehensive inventory of machines, accounts, and potential vulnerabilities.
+We will look at some of the most useful scanning tools freely available today and run them in numerous hands-on labs to help hammer home the most effective way to use each tool.
+We will also conduct a deep dive into some of the most useful tools available to pen testers today for formulating packets: Scapy and Netcat.
+We finish the day covering vital techniques for false-positive reduction so you can focus your findings on meaningful results and avoid the sting of a false positive.
+And we will examine the best ways to conduct your scans safely and efficiently.

-Topics: Tips for Awesome Scanning; Tcpdump for the Pen Tester; Nmap In-Depth; the Nmap Scripting Engine; Version Scanning with Nmap and Amap; Vulnerability Scanning with Nessus and Retina; False Positive Reduction; Packet Manipulation with Scapy; Enumerating Users; Netcat for the Pen Tester; Monitoring Services During a Scan
+Topics: Tips for Awesome Scanning; Tcpdump for the Pen Tester; Nmap In-Depth: The Nmap Scripting Engine; Version Scanning with Nmap;

+Vulnerability Scanning with Nessus; False-Positive Reduction; Packet Manipulation with Scapy; Enumerating Users; Netcat for the Pen Tester;

+Monitoring Services During a Scan

-HANDS ON: Exploitation and Post-Exploitation
+560.3 HANDS ON: Exploitation

 In this section, we look at the many kinds of exploits that penetration testers use to compromise target machines, including client-side exploits, service-side exploits, and local privilege escalation.
 We'll see how these exploits are packaged in frameworks like Metasploit and its mighty Meterpreter.
-You'll learn in-depth how to leverage Metasploit and the Meterpreter to compromise target environments, search them for information to advance the penetration test, and pivot to other systems, all with a focus on determining the true business risk of the target organization.
-We'll also look at post-exploitation analysis of machines and pivoting to find new targets, finishing the section with a lively discussion of how to leverage the Windows shell to dominate target environments.
+You'll learn in-depth how to leverage Metasploit and the Meterpreter to compromise target environments.
+We'll also analyze the topic of anti-virus evasion to bypass the target organization's security measures, as well as methods for pivoting through target environments, all with a focus on determining the true business risk of the target organization.

-Topics: Comprehensive Metasploit Coverage with Exploits/Stagers/Stages; In-Depth Meterpreter Hands-On Labs; Implementing Port Forwarding Relays for Merciless Pivots; Bypassing the Shell vs. Terminal Dilemma; Installing VNC/RDP/SSH with Only Shell Access; Windows Command Line Kung Fu for Penetration Testers
+Topics: Comprehensive Metasploit Coverage with Exploits/Stagers/Stages; Strategies and Tactics for Anti-Virus Evasion; In-Depth Meterpreter Analysis, Hands-On; Implementing Port Forwarding Relays for Merciless Pivots; How to Leverage Shell Access of a Target Environment

-HANDS ON: Password Attacks and Merciless Pivoting
+560.4 HANDS ON: Post-Exploitation and Merciless Pivoting